 Over the next decade more than 60 petroleum reservoirs were found in 1,300 square miles of east-central Oklahoma – and seven were “giants,” producing more than million barrels of oil each.

 A March 1930 a well hit a high-pressure formation about 6,500 feet beneath the state capital, Oklahoma City.
 A geyser of oil erupted — and flowed skyward for 11 days.
 The Oklahoma City oilfield discovery well soon became an international sensation.
 Learn more in World Famous Wild Mary Sudik.

 Federal court mandates in 1940 (a result of the Public Utility Holding Company Act of 1935) resulted in Cities Service Company’s divestiture of its public utilities.
 In 1959 the remaining oil and natural gas companies were reformed as Cities Service Oil Company.
 In 1964, Cities Service changed its marketing brand by introducing the name CITGO — keeping the first syllable of its name and ending with GO to imply power, notes the company CITGO website.

 A year later, Occidental sold the entire Refining, Marketing and Transportation Division of Cities Service to Sounthland as well as the CITGO brand to Southland Corporation, owner of 7-Eleven stores.
-A company historian notes that in 1986 Petróleos de Venezuela, the national oil company of the Bolivarian Republic of Venezuela, puchased 50 percent of CITGO.
-The remainder of the company, today based in Houston, was acquired by Petróleos de Venezuela in 1990.
+In 1986 Petróleos de Venezuela, the national oil company of the Bolivarian Republic of Venezuela, purchased 50 percent of CITGO.
+The remainder of the company, based in Houston, was acquired by Petróleos de Venezuela in 1990.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
-Contact firstname.lastname@example.org for more information. © 2020 AOGHS.
+Join today as an annual AOGHS supporting member.
+Help maintain this energy education website and expand historical research.
+For more information, contact firstname.lastname@example.org.
+Copyright © 2021 Bruce A. Wells.
 All rights reserved.